redFrik/udk13-Remote_control/udk150625/README.md

 ir receiving
 --
-first install the IRremote library from <https://github.com/shirriff/Arduino-IRremote/releases> (download the zip, extract it into your ~/Documents/Arduino/libraries folder).
+first install the IRremote library (v3.x).
+This most easily done from the built in Library Manager in Arduino IDE, but you can also download the zip from <https://github.com/shirriff/Arduino-IRremote/releases> and extract it into your ~/Documents/Arduino/libraries folder.

 then upload the [ir_receive.ino](https://github.com/redFrik/udk13-Remote_control/blob/master/udk150625/ir_receive/ir_receive.ino)

-then connect an ir-receiver (here we use Vishay TSOP34838, 38kHz) to the arduino. connect the left most pin to pin11, the middle to GND and the right most to 5V on the arduino.
+next connect an ir-receiver (here we use Vishay TSOP34838, 38kHz) to the arduino. connect the left most pin to pin11, the middle to GND and the right most to 5V on the arduino.

 ![ir_receive](ir_receive.jpg?raw=true "ir_receive")